 Being a small town, Centennial does not have a public transit system used by locals to get to and from work.

 The people who call Centennial home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centennial residents report their race to be White.
-Important ancestries of people in Centennial include German, English, Swedish, British, and Italian.
+Important ancestries of people in Centennial include German, English, Irish, British, and Swedish.

 The most common language spoken in Centennial is English.
 Other important languages spoken here include Italian and African languages.